tensorpack/tensorpack/docs/tutorial/parallel-dataflow.md

 1. Threads in Python are limted by [GIL](https://wiki.python.org/moin/GlobalInterpreterLock).
    Threads in one process cannot interpret Python statements in parallel.
-   As a result, multi-threading may not scale very well, if the workers spend a significant amount of time in the Python interpreter.
+   As a result, multi-threading may not scale well, if the workers spend a significant amount of time in the Python interpreter.
 2. Processes need to pay the overhead of communication with each other.

+Though __processes are most commonly used__,
 The best choice of the above parallel utilities varies across machines and tasks.
 You can even combine threads and processes sometimes.

-Note that in tensorpack, all the multiprocessing DataFlow with "ZMQ" in the name creates __zero Python threads__: this is a key implementation detail that makes tensorpack DataFlow faster than the alternatives in Keras or Pytorch.
+Note that in tensorpack, all the multiprocessing DataFlow with "ZMQ" in the name creates __zero Python threads__: this is a key implementation detail that makes tensorpack DataFlow faster than the alternatives in Keras or PyTorch.

 For a new task, you often need to do a quick benchmark to choose the best pattern.
 See [Performance Tuning Tutorial](performance-tuning.html)